Flood-affected children recover through play1 September 2016

 “The community was totally underwater for more than a week,” says Zhang Hongman, Programme Support Manager at Plan International China.
 “Although the flood has receded, families are busy with recovery work and their children are exposed to risks.”

-Until the start of the new school term, children don’t have a safe place to spend their time while their parents repair their homes and communities.
+Until the start of the new school term, children didn’t have a safe place to spend their time while their parents repair their homes and communities.
 As a result, a child-friendly space was set up in Yiyang in early August.

 “The child-friendly space is very popular with local children and villagers, and the number of children increases daily,” says Liao Sinian, one of 4 volunteers working on the project.
-“There are currently more than 70 children spending their time there every day.” on
+“There are currently more than 70 children spending their time there every day.”

 Three-year-old Xiao Yun was one of the first children who attended the child-friendly space.
 Volunteers noted that she rarely spoke or smiled.
 Like many other children, her parents are busy with reconstruction and farm work and have little time to care for their children..